noahshinn/solvent/README.md

 # Solvent
-Solvent is an open-source code for training E(3)-equivariant interatomic potentials across multiple electronic states.
+Solvent is an open-source code for training highly accurate equivariant deep learning interatomic potentials for multiple electronic states.

 **PLEASE NOTE:** the Solvent code is still under active development.